bohdan-massive/spike-lambda-auth/README.md

 # API Gateway Authorizer Function for Auth0 or AWS Cognito using the [JWKS](https://auth0.com/docs/jwks) method.

-This code is coming from one of serverless examples found here https://github.com/serverless/examples/tree/master/aws-node-auth0-cognito-custom-authorizers-api
+This code is coming from one of serverless.com examples found in their git repo https://github.com/serverless/examples/tree/master/aws-node-auth0-cognito-custom-authorizers-api

+## Changes

 Missing support for JWKS and usage of kid claim for verifying token signature were added.